2tsiva/terraform-azure/README.md

 # terraform-azure
 Provision azure resources using Terraform

+1) Provision a Linux VM